CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ## Dialogue Effects
 The `effect` field of `speaker_effect` or a `response` can be any of the following effects.
 Multiple effects should be arranged in a list and are processed in the order listed.

-`variable_object`: This is an object describing a variable name.
+`variable_object`: This is either an object or array describing a variable name.
 It can either describe an int or a time duration.
+If it is an array it must have 2 values the first of which will be a minimum and the second will be a maximum and the value will be randomly between the two.
 If it is an int `default` is a required int which will be the value returned if the variable is not defined.
 If is it a duration then `default` can be either an int or a string describing a time span. `u_val`, `npc_val`, or `global_val` can be the used for the variable name element.
 If `u_val` is used it describes a variable on player u, if `npc_val` is used it describes a variable on player npc, if `global_val` is used it describes a global variable.

 example json:
 ```
 "effect": [ { "u_mod_focus": { "u_val":"test", "default": 1 } },
+  { "u_mod_focus": [ 0, { "u_val":"test", "default": 1 } ] }
   { "u_add_morale": "morale_honey","bonus": -20,"max_bonus": -60, "decay_start": 1,
   "duration": { "global_val": "test2", "type": "debug", "context": "testing", "default": "2 minutes" } ]